-Thai soldier kills at least 16 people, holes up in mall
+20 dead, 31 hurt in Thai mass shooting; gunman hides in mall

 In a photo circulated on social media that appeared to be taken from his Facebook page, the suspect can be seen wearing a green camouflaged military helmet while a fireball and black smoke rage behind him.
 The Facebook page was made inaccessible after the shooting began.

+“I thought, what’s happening?
+Then we heard several gunshots.
+The motorcycle guy probably had seen the gunman from where he was. … We couldn’t see the gunman but we could hear the sound of the gun.
+It was terrifying.
+We were just inside having dinner and my child was getting unusually restless, that’s why we left, otherwise, we would have been stuck inside there.
+I can’t believe this is happening in my hometown.
+I mean, this shopping mall, we go there almost every other day.”

+Once she got home and learned what had happened, she fainted, she said.

-Nakhon Ratchasima is about 250 kilometers (155 miles) northeast of the Thai capital, Bangkok.
+Nakhon Ratchasima, also known as Korat, is about 250 kilometers (155 miles) northeast of the Thai capital, Bangkok.
 It is a hub for Thailand’s relatively poorer and rural northeastern region.

 Terminal 21 Korat is part of a small chain of Thai shopping centers run by Bangkok-based property developer LH Mall & Hotel Co.
 The malls feature floors modeled after major cities around the world.

-The size of the mall could pose a challenge for security forces as they try to capture the gunman.
+The size of the mall posed a challenge for security forces as they tried to capture the gunman.
 It consists of seven main retail floors, including one below ground level, and scores of shops and restaurants.
 It also houses a movie theater on the top floor.

 Many malls in Thailand, including Terminal 21’s namesake in Bangkok, have metal detectors and security cameras at entrances manned by uniformed but unarmed security guards.
 Checks on those entering are often cursory at best.